Python-Once/pythonTwice/progress_report.md

 #### What have you done for your project so far?

+Making a sorted functionality of folder by same name, but different extension name e.g (ason.pdf, ason.docx) => They will be sorted into ason folder.

 #### What have you not done for your project yet?

+I have not yet implemented the file extension sorting functionality.

 #### What problems, if any, have you encountered?

+Require some time to research different library e.g os.